-Piotr Uklański was born in Warsaw, Poland, in 1968.
-He studied painting in the Academy of Fine Arts in Warsaw and photography at the Cooper Union School for Advancement of Science and Art, in New York.
+Piotr Uklański was born in Warsaw, Poland in 1968.
+He studied painting at the Academy of Fine Arts, Warsaw and photography at Cooper Union, New York.

 Uklański emerged on the New York art scene in the mid-1990s with the emblematic work Untitled (Dance Floor)—a sculpture that integrates the legacy of minimalism with popular entertainment.
 Dividing his time between New York and Warsaw, he exploits multiple media (sculpture, photography, collage, performance, and film) and promiscuously absorbs diverse cultural references.